 They never fail to soothe my sweet tooth but keep me energized and satiated thanks to quality ingredients like organic cashew butter, grass-fed collagen protein, chicory root fiber, a strategic mix of MCT oils, vanilla, sea salt, and stevia.

 Funny enough, I'd actually seen Coco & Eve's tropical-inspired hair mask all over Instagram for weeks before I finally gave in and tried it.
 Initially skeptical, I went into my first application with low expectations, but I was completely taken aback—though, in a very pleasant way—with the results.
 First of all, it smells amazing, like the tropical vacation you've been debating booking.
 Secondly, it delivers copious amounts of shine and moisture.
 But again, not in a way that leaves my hair feeling greasy or weighed down.
-(Quick tip: Just make sure you're super thorough while rinsing!)

 Rich in calcium and antioxidants, pearl powder is said to have many benefits when it comes to hair, skin, and nail health.
 (Although, like many non-Western wellness remedies, there isn't a ton of legitimate research to back the claim.)
 Skeptically, I began putting a half-teaspoon into my morning smoothie or cold brew concoction (which I usually blend with some kind of nut milk, cinnamon, and two scoops of collagen peptides), and my skin has seemed smoother, softer, and more radiant since.
 I originally saw the pearl powder touted by nutritionists and influencers on the 'gram, but I have to say, I'm now 100% sold on the stuff.
 Plus, I'm not above just feeling chic when I tell people I take pearl powder each morning.
 It's the little things in life.

-I have a historically bad track record when it comes to taking vitamins—espcially multivitamins.
+I have a historically bad track record when it comes to taking vitamins—especially multivitamins.
 These ones don't smell, they don't irritate my stomach, and I appreciate how thoughtfully they're designed with women's needs specifically in mind.
 I've been taking two per day (usually at night right before I go to bed since I keep them on my nightstand), ever since I discovered them via Instagram.
 I love them, and if my eyes don't deceive me, my hair, skin, and nail health has taken a turn for the better since they've become my nightcap of choice.

 If you saw my high school yearbook, you'd never guess I would mature into someone who despises nude lipstick.
 (Prepare yourself: I used to use my Clé de Peau Concealer as lipstick.
 And yes, I have regrets.)
 However, after years of seeking a formula that would convince me that I could, in fact, like a nude lip, I found this lovely liner from Hourglass.
 (By way of one of my favorite Bachelor alums who's beauty aesthetic I have to admit that I admire.)